-The school will operate with regard to HM Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) and Derby and Derbyshire Safeguarding Children Boards' Information Sharing Agreement and Guidance for Practitioners (2015).
+The school/college will operate with regard to HM Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) and DDSCP Information Sharing Guidance for Practitioners (2019).

-All staff will be mindful of the seven golden rules to sharing information (see Appendix 8) and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
+All staff will be mindful of the seven golden rules to sharing information (See Appendix 9) and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 They should be clearly aware that the Data Protection Act 2018 and GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe.